woowahan-techcamp/3team_OSGD.fling/README.md

-3Team Backend playground
+## 3Team Backend playground
-Node VS ROR
+Backend project using Ruby on Rails.